robfpga/weighted_round_robin/README.md

 ## Performance

-Requests are update on a cycle-by-cycle basis.
+Requests are updated on a cycle-by-cycle basis.
 Grants are retained until explicitly acknowledged by the external agent.

 ## Verification Methodology